SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 #### Dongles (Nordic/eByte)
 1. Open "Programmer" in nRF Connect.
 1. Press the reset button, and the LED should start fading on and off, putting the device in DFU Mode.
+For eByte, it is the right button.
+For Nordic, it is a side button (not the round white button).
 1. On the top left corner, select your Device.
 1. Click on "Add File".
 1. Navigate to your local Receiver repository, then select file in build\zephyr\zephyr.hex.